pereirarodrigo/pereirarodrigo/README.md

 * Robotics.

 This list is not definitive, however, as my work tends to rely on other things that I *usually* tend to not interact with (e.g. concepts from electrical engineering in spiking neural networks).
 The main programming languages I use for my projects and research are Python (mainly) and R, with the tools that I use for each of them depending greatly on what I'm working on.

+## Contact information

+The easiest way to reach out to me is through the e-mail provided in my GitHub account page (pereirarodrigocs@gmail.com).
 <!--
 **pereirarodrigo/pereirarodrigo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.